Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 GENERAL COMMENTS:

-the market.
-Boxed beef prices were mixed, with choice up $2.06 and select down
+advantage to pay lower prices.
+Boxed beef prices were mixed with choice down

 "Central States Commodities, INC. is a registered trademark.
 All rights reserved.
 Central States Commodities, INC. is a Guaranteed Introducing Broker of R.J.
 O'Brien.
 Past performance is not necessarily indicative of future performance.
 The risk of loss in trading futures contracts or commodity options can be substantial, and therefore investors should understand the risks involved in taking leveraged positions and must assume responsibility for the risks associated with such investments and for their results."